Daydreaming (Morris Day album)

 Daydreaming is the second album by American R&B/pop singer Morris Day, released in 1987 on Warner Bros.
 Records.
 It is the follow-up to Day's debut album, Color of Success, featured are two collaborations with Day's former band, The Time minus Monte Moir.
 One of these was the hit "Fishnet", which was produced with Time members Jimmy Jam and Terry Lewis.

+Reception

+Spin called the songs, "musical Chinese food without the fortune cookie.
+As soon as they're finished, you don't remember if you heard 'em or not."